AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-crons-are-disabled-without-any-intervention.md

 # Adobe Commerce crons disabled without intervention

-This article provides a solution for when DNL crons are disabled without intervention.
+This article provides a solution for when [!DNL crons] are disabled without intervention.

 ## Affected products and versions